Penfolds Bin 8 Shiraz Cabernet 2020 Review: Balanced, Warming, and Composed

 Food Pairing

-This is a wine that doesn’t bend to food—it meets it head on.
+This is a wine that meets food directly.

 ATC Verdict: Is It Worth the Splurge?